AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    Request that the synthetic report produced by ``--annotate=report`` be output in the provided filname instead of standard output by default.
 This is just ignored for other output formats.

+:option:`-t`, :option:`--target` :
+  The target architecture/board/abi that the analyzed program was built for.
+  This corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``.
+By default, |gcv| assumes this is the same as its host environment.

 .. _cov-outdir: